Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 The MUTEX server allows only one connection at a time.
-The MUTEX server executes the comamnd `search_copy_TOP`, which looks for a directory where there is exactly one file in it.
+The MUTEX server executes the comamnd `search_copy_TOP`, which looks for a directory in /home/labarc01/syn which has exactly one file in it.
 If it finds such a directory, it copies files from `/labarc/TOP` into it and then returns the directory name to the `launch` command.

 When a `launch` command obtains a diretory name, it performs synthesis, configures its FPGA board, and starts a JTAG server using `qr.tcl`.
-Output messages are put into a log file which is periodically being read by the user's browser.
-A command called `remote` that allows the user to connect to the JTAG server is informed.
+Output messages are put into a log file which is periodically being read by the user's browser using `send_sse.php`.

-See parent directory for the `remote` command.
+After starting the JTAG server, an output message is sent informing the computer name and the FPGA number.
+The user's browser runs `remote.js` which uses this information to make requests to the JTAG server via `client.php`.

-However, the command `remote` needs to create a ssh tunnel through the SSH server to the JTAG server.
+The return values from these requests animate the graphical interface of the FPGA board in `fpga.html`.

-For this purpose, the user's `~/.ssh/id_rsa.pub` key needs to be listed in the `authorized_keys` file of the SSH server.
+Closing the browser tab of window os clicking on the `Browse...` or `Upload` button sends an exit message to the JTAG server.
+This makes the FPGA available for another run.

-The command `remote` calls `remote.bin` which is compiled from `remote.cpp` and uses the same GUI as the simulation to interact with the JTAG server.
+If no such exit message is received, the JTAG server is killed after 5 minutes.